 Since 1986, Dr. Anatole Wieck has taught upper strings at the University of Maine and has conducted the University of Maine Orchestra.
 He has performed and conducted in Europe, North and South America, Israel, and Japan.

-Born in Latvia, Anatole Wieck received his first musical education in Riga and Moscow.
-In the United States since 1973, he studied violin and viola at the Juilliard School of Music in New York City, where he completed his Doctorate in Musical Arts working closely with Ivan Galamian, Lillian Fuchs, and Paul Doktor.
-He also studied baroque interpretation with Carol Lieberman at Boston University.
-He plays baroque viola, viola d’amore and baroque violin.
+Born in Latvia, Dr. Wieck received his early musical education in Riga and Moscow.
+In the United States since 1973, he studied violin and viola at the Juilliard School of Music in New York City, where he earned his Bachelor, Master and Doctor degrees working closely with Ivan Galamian, Lillian Fuchs, and Paul Doktor.
+He also has studied baroque interpretation with Carol Lieberman at Boston University and plays baroque violin, viola, and viola d’amore.

-In May, 2006 he traveled to Guatemala as a Fulbright Senior Specialist where he conducted the Juventud y Música Foundation orchestra, gave master classes to students and faculty of the Guatemala National Conservatory, and played recitals, and was invited again in the Fall of 2007.
+In 2006 Dr. Wieck was a Fulbright Senior Specialist in Guatemala where he conducted the Juventud y Música Foundation orchestra, gave master classes to students and faculty of the Guatemala National Conservatory, and played recitals, and was invited again in the Fall of 2007.

-As a member of the Ad Libitum Ensemble that specializes in Baroque music, Dr. Wieck toured Israel in December 2007.
-In April 2008 Dr. Wieck performed at Carnegie Recital Hall in New York City in a concert dedicated to the music of Iosif Andriasov.
+In 2008 Dr. Wieck performed at Carnegie Recital Hall in New York City in a concert dedicated to the music of his mentor the composer Iosif Andriasov.

-Dr. Wieck performs regularly with BOOM (Baroque Orchestra of Maine) formed in 2010 and is director of the String Program at MSYM (Maine Summer Youth Music), which takes place every summer at the University of Maine.
+Since 2006 Dr. Wieck has been the strings director at MSYM (Maine Summer Youth Music), which takes place every summer at the University of Maine.